Complaints about us

 The single most effective way to resolve any concerns is to discuss it with the officer handling your matter.
 To enable us to deal with any complaints promptly, raise your concerns with the officer handling your matter by phone.
 If they are not available when you call, they will contact you by phone or in writing as soon as possible to try to promptly resolve your concerns.

-If you remain unhappy with the response from the Commission’s officer, ask to speak to the Director of Investigations.
+If you remain unhappy with the response from the Commission’s officer, ask to speak to the Deputy Commissioner.
 They will be happy to discuss your concerns with you and your options.

-We obviously aim to resolve your complaint informally but, if after contacting both the Commission’s officer and the Director of Investigations you remain dissatisfied, you may choose to make a formal complaint.
+We obviously aim to resolve your complaint informally but, if after contacting both the Commission’s officer and the Deputy Commissioner you remain dissatisfied, you may choose to make a formal complaint.
 For more information see our complaint management policy.

 Step 2 - Making a formal complaint